cetusfinance/cetusfinance.github.io/_posts/gav/2016-11-21-Solving-the-problem.md

 tags: [fx, ir, solving]
 ---

+If you haven't read it already it might be worth reading [why](/gav/It-all-started-in-2007/) we need to solve this problem.

 # The problem

 The problem we need to solve is to find a set of curves which reprice a set of market-quoted instruments, which means they all price to a PV of